GWARRIORS WEST COAST

 ”What do you need, to win Costume Contests?”

 TITS and/or ASS: It doesn’t matter what the character.
 I can’t tell you how many idiots came up to our Slymie and said “Hey, are you XENA!?!”
 To a point, it doesn’t matter what the girl looks like.
-Flaunt it and/or Vamp it, and you’ll get more cheering.
+Flaunt it and/or vamp it, and you’ll get more cheering.

-BE RECOGNIZABLE: Excellent “Demon” costumes routinely lose because they don’t have a name.
+BE RECOGNIZABLE: Excellent ‘Demon’ costumes routinely lose because they don’t have a name.
 Consider Pinhead, Hellboy or Crypty (or Darkness), something with a known name.
 GWAR is pretty recognizable, ya gotta admit.

 FURNITURE: I can’t tell you how many times I’ve seen some guy wearing an outhouse, or a table on their shoulders for the bloody-head-on-the-plate theme, win a contest against far superior contestants.
 It’s pathetic, really.

-A GOOD MC, OR DJ: at an event, can make or break your presentation.
+A GOOD MC OR DJ at an event, can make or break your presentation.
 Get friendly with them if possible, before or during the contest.
-Don't count getting to give a little monologue onstage: very few events will hand you a microphone; they know better than that. :)
+Don't count getting to give a little monologue onstage: very few events will hand you a microphone, they know better than that. :)

 Costume Contests seemed to run in two flavors, or some mix of the two:

----Judged: Sometimes just during the event, with obvious walkabout judges or anonymous or hidden ones, or a central registration/show point like a judging table.
+---Judged: Sometimes just during the event, with obvious walkabout judges or anonymous or hidden ones, or a central registration point like a judging table.
 Sometimes they give you a number to wear.
 Other times the judging is done on the spot at the end, typically onstage.

-It is also not appreciated to show up just before (just for) the contest judging, which may be another reason they sometimes didn’t readily give that time info out, or at the actual event often delayed judging it an hour or more past advertised, or had an Early Registration cutoff/Late Judging format.
-You could simply find yourself ignored or downplayed onstage, or even barred from participating.
+It is also not appreciated to show up just before (just for) the contest judging, which may be another reason they sometimes didn’t readily give that time info out, or at the actual event often held off the judging by an hour or more past ‘advertised’, or had an early registration cutoff/late judging format.
+If it’s super-obvious you’re just there for the contest you could find yourself ignored or downplayed onstage (or not called up), or simply barred from participating.
+Appearing too professional seems to be a no-no too, though this is hard to quantify.
+There may be bias, among judges at least, against anyone who looks like they do this ‘for a living’.
+So sometimes the better you look the less likely you’ll win.

 If you should’ve won but didn’t, people will tell you this on your way offstage, out the door or to the dance floor, whatever you’re doing after the contest.
-I can’t count the number of people who've said: “Hey, you got ripped off!
+I can’t count how many said: “You got ripped off!
 You shoulda won!!”
 And yes, sometimes, we should have.
 And sometimes, even better costumes than ours didn’t win either, and should have.

 “(Dude!)
 HOW DO I MAKE A GWAR COSTUME?!?”